chenAsaraf/HoleFilling/README.md

 ## To Run The Program:
 - Make sure that the OpenCV library is installed
-- Run the "HoleFillingApp" for command line utiliy, with the following inputs:
+- Run the "HoleFillingApp" for command line utility, with the following inputs:

       1. Input grayscale image, with -1 marking a missing color or RGB image with the addition of the fifth argument to mark the hole